Yjl-optimum/PAAE/README.md

 Our program converts the SMPL format into the Human3.6M joint index as follows: ./Diffusion-based Generation of Skeleton Sequences/`process.py and smpl_process.py`

 ## Acknowledgment
-Our training code is mainly based on [RepNet-Pytorch](https://github.com/confifu/RepNet-Pytorch/tree/main).
+Our training code is mainly based on [RepNet-Pytorch](https://github.com/confifu/RepNet-Pytorch/tree/main) and [TransRAC](https://github.com/SvipRepetitionCounting/TransRAC).